F113X/SynthCard/README.md

 Fixed Issues:
 - Missing Line
 - Tone is wired in correctly
-- Lable for Pitch CV IN changed to OSC OUT (Still no tone control yet)
+- Lable for Pitch CV IN changed to OSC OUT with Tone
+- Seperate input for VCF added

 New Issues:
 - Not tested yet